Design of platforms and suspension systems.

 (3) Platform mounting attachments on the crane/derrick must be designed to protect against disengagement during lifting operation.

-(4) The system used to connect the personnel platform to the equipment must allow the platform to remain within ten degrees of level, regardless of boom angle.
+(4) The system used to connect the personnel platform to the equipment must allow the platform to remain within 10 degrees of level, regardless of boom angle.

 (5) The suspension system must be designed to minimize tipping of the platform due to movement of employees occupying the platform.

-(8) A grab rail must be installed inside the entire perimeter of the personnel platform except for access gates/doors.
+(8) You must install a grab rail inside the entire perimeter of the personnel platform except for access gates/doors.

 (9) Access gates/doors.
 If installed, access gates/doors of all types (including swinging, sliding, folding, or other types) must: